• Skip to primary navigation

 • It is hearty enough to keep you energised throughout the day.
 But if you feel you need some additional protein, try some meatballs, kofta, falafel, crispy tofu, or grilled chicken.

-Salad Tips & Questions
+Tips and Questions

-Do you have to massage the kale for a salad?
+Do You Have to Massage the Kale for a Salad?

-Kale can be tough and chewy, but massaging it helps to break down the fibres and make it tender.
-It softens the kale leaves, making them more enjoyable to eat; it also helps to distribute the dressing better, resulting in a more flavourful and enjoyable salad.
+• It softens the kale leaves, making them more enjoyable to eat; it also helps to distribute the dressing better, resulting in a more flavourful and enjoyable salad.

 Storage Tips